-Based on a review of performance on the state and local indicators for 2020-21 and local performance indicators during the 2021-22 School Years, Burrel Union Elementary has seen slight positive progress toward LCAP goals.
+Based on a review of performance on the state (2021-22) and local academic assessments (2022-23) and local performance indicators during the 2022-23 School Years, Burrel Union Elementary has seen positive progress toward LCAP goals.
 According to our Educational Partners input, we are proud of the following:

-- Individual grade levels demonstrated some increases in ELA and MATH SBAC scores - All local performance indicators were met - Maintaining a high level of parent engagement as well as increased partnerships across the community to improve services - Local Assessments (Reading Inventories, ELA, Writing & Math Benchmarks) indicated some individual student growth, however, overall decreases for grade and school level groups - Teachers continue to utilize strategies to support EL and LI students in their classrooms - Parent meetings were held through Google Meets utilizing district distributed Chromebooks and Hotspots - ELA curriculum is rigorous and contains English Language Development (ELD) lessons - Continued an EL bootcamp to focus on Speaking, Listening, Writing and Reading domains - Multi-Tiered System of Support (MTSS) met monthly to discuss student needs and progress - .
-Consolidation of Services Team (COST) met every trimester with Teachers to discuss student concerns - .
-Reading data from Reading Corps Tutors demonstrated some individual student increases across all K-3rd reading scores. - Math data from Math Corps Tutors demonstrated some individual student increases on local assessment of 4th-8th math scores.
+- Schoolwide and Individual grade levels demonstrating increases in ELA and MATH SBAC scores - All local performance indicators were met - Maintaining a high level of parent engagement as well as increased partnerships across the community to improve services - Local Assessments (Reading Inventories, ELA, Writing & Math Benchmarks) indicated individual student growth impacting grade level and schoolwide growth - Teachers continue to utilize strategies to support EL and LI students in their classrooms - Parent meetings were held with In-Person and Virtual Google Meets options while utilizing district offered Chromebooks and Hotspots - ELA curriculum is rigorous and contains English Language Development (ELD) lessons - Continued an EL bootcamp for 6th-8th grades to focus on Speaking, Listening, Writing and Reading domains - Multi-Tiered System of Support (MTSS) met monthly to discuss student needs and progress - .
+Consolidation of Services Team (COST) met every trimester with Teachers to discuss student concerns - Social Emotional Learning (SEL) through individual and weekly whole class (Community Circles) support sessions